rbsexton/m6809/README.md

 # A 6809 Clone in Verilog

-The 6809 is fairly clean 8-bit MCU.
+The 6809 is fairly clean 8-bit MCU with rich addressing modes.

-# Integration
+# Project Organization

+The CPU itself is in *m6809_core.v*.
+It has ports that are similar to the ones on a 6809 MCU.

+The integration module, *m6809_integration.v* connects the CPU Core to memories and peripherals.

-# Design
+# Design Concepts

 The original device uses two clocks.
 This is a one clock syncronous design.

-# Organization

-The project consists of an integration layer, with ports that are generally similar to what you'd see on an actual IC.

-Since this is a memory-mapped device, the peripherals are spliced in to the memory layer.

-# Design Concepts
-The VHDL simulator thats out there on the web uses a state machine with decode.
+The CPU consists of two interlocked state machines for memory load/store and instruction fetch.
+That was easier to understand than a single large state machine.

+The rest of the design is made up of combinatorial logic.

-This is a state machine.
-The instruction set looks somewhat random in the big list, but the programmers reference makes thing more clear.
+The instruction set looks somewhat random in the big list.
+The patterns are clearer in the the programmers reference.

 # Simulation